Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 - The variable `image.name` can be used in the `name` of a session template under the `session_templates` key.
 The value of this variable is the name of the IMS image used in this session template.

+  **Note:** The name of a session template is restricted to 45 characters.
+Keep this in mind when using `image.name` in the name of a session template.

 These variables reduce the need to duplicate values throughout the `sat bootprep` input file and make the following use cases possible: